 The wise tea master Lao Cha was on a pilgrimage.
 He heard there is a land far away, where the tea trees have remained untouched.

 After carefully harvesting the tea leaves, Lao Cha made the journey back home.
-A year later during one exceptionally hot day, he found the carefully wrapped pu-erh cake.
-Just a sip made him feel refreshed and energized, he felt the mountain breeze and the aroma of the trees.
+A year later, during one scorching day, he found the carefully wrapped pu-erh cake.
+Just a sip made him feel refreshed and energized.
+He felt the mountain breeze and the aroma of the trees.

 Guo Gan Ancient Tree Raw Pu-erh grows wildly in the luscious alpine forests of Myanmar, at high elevations of more than 1000 meters.
 The high altitudes play a vital role in the mountain-filled aroma of the tea.

 The Guo Gan Myanmar Autonomous Region is known for its pristine ecological environment, where tea has been grown for hundreds of years.
 The wild tea trees are still untouched and grow freely in their original form.
 Furthermore, absolutely no pesticides or fertilizers are used in the forest.